Aztekium

 The genus Aztekium contains two species of small globular cactus.
-Discovered in 1929 by F. Ritter, in Rayones, Nuevo León, Mexico, this genus was thought to be monotypic (with Aztekium ritteri) until a second species (Aztekium hintonii) was discovered by George S. Hinton, in Galeana, Nuevo León in 1991.
+Collected in 1929 by F. Ritter, in Rayones, Nuevo León, Mexico, this genus was thought to be monotypic (with Aztekium ritteri) until a second species (Aztekium hintonii) was identified by George S. Hinton, in Galeana, Nuevo León in 1991.
 A further possible species, Aztekium valdezii, was described in 2011, but is considered to be a synonym of A. ritteri.

 Description

 Aztekium ritteri is a plant that is around 20 mm wide, with 9 to 11 ribs, which typically have transverse wrinkles.
 Its color varies from pale green to grayish-green.
 The center of the cactus contains white wool.
 Flowers are less than 10 mm wide, with white petals and pinkish sepals.
 The plants bear pinkish berry-like fruit.
 A. hintonii is larger, to 10 cm in diameter, 10 to 18 grooved ribs, flowers magenta to 3 cm.
 It grows only on gypsum.